marrinosnis/repos-master-changer/README.md

 # repos-master-changer
 A powerful bash script which can add&commit, push, edit the context of specific files using the `sed` tool.
-That script was created\
-for massive editing committing and pushing **the same changes** to many repos simultaneously.
-In that way I managed to avoid doing\
-the same steps many times and reduce the possibility of errors.
+That script was created for massive editing committing and pushing **the same changes** to many repos simultaneously.
+In that way unexpected typos and possible errors were avoided.
+Also reduce the times of doing same steps.

-The script was written in `3.2.57(1)-release (arm64-apple-darwin22)` bash version, but it will be updated in the future to use the\
+The script was written in `3.2.57(1)-release (arm64-apple-darwin22)` bash version, but it will be updated in the future to use the
 `4.3.46(1)-release (x86_64-apple-darwin14.5.0)`.
-To make sure you have the correct version in your machine, open a terminal and execute\
-the command:`bash --version`.
+To make sure you have the correct version in your machine, open a terminal and execute the command:`bash --version`.
 Most probably if you are using Linux or MacOS, it is already installed.

 ## Quick setup of the script
 First clone the repo to your local machine.
-Open the `gitReposEditor.sh` with you favorite editor, and set the variable `rootFolder` with the folder\
-which contains all the folders/projects you want to edit and apply the same changes.\
+Open the `gitReposEditor.sh` with you favorite editor, and set the variable `rootFolder` with the folder which contains all the folders/projects you want to edit and apply the same changes.
 If there are some other folders in the same `rootFolder`, you can specify a search-pattern in order to look for the desired ones.
-To set the\
-search-pattern, modify the variable `searchPattern` with the appropriate match pattern so the script can find all the folders.
+To set the search-pattern, modify the variable `searchPattern` with the appropriate match pattern so the script can find all the folders.
 Follow up to this
 [wildcards-link](https://tldp.org/LDP/GNU-Linux-Tools-Summary/html/x11655.htm) to find the appropriate combinations of wildcards in order to cover all the matching patterns.